Jawbone/JBChartView/README.md

     barChartView.dataSource = self;
     [self addSubview:barChartView];

-At a minimum, you need to inform the dataSource how many bars are in the chart:
+At a minimum, you need to inform the data source how many bars are in the chart:

 	- (NSInteger)numberOfBarsInBarChartView:(JBBarChartView *)barChartView
 	{